Should I use 4" or 6" Boards?

 Watch Our Hardwood Decking Installation Video

-we recommend finishing with our ExoShield Clear or Platinum and then letting the material naturally which will take 2-3 years.
+we still recommend finishing with a Clear or Gray oil-based finish and then letting the material naturally which will take 2 to 3 years.
 We do not recommend water based finishes because they do not adequately seal the wood fiber and are prone to excess checking over time.